Punit-Dethe/SideSurf/README.md

 1. Click the "Download SideSurf" button above
 2. This will open Google Drive in your browser
 3. Download the Application folder to your computer
-4. Open the downloaded folder
+4. Unzip the downloaded file and Open the downloaded folder
 5. Run the `SideSurf Setup 1.0.0.exe` file to start the installation
 6. Follow the installation wizard instructions
 7. Launch SideSurf using ctrl + ` (located above the tab key) and start browsing!